COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 - maintaining, and possibly increasing, accuracy.

-- transfers, where there is a transfer of a share, to be lodged through eConveyancing.
+- transmissions, where there is a transmission of a share, in eConveyancing

 In 2022 and beyond, we plan to: